Students laugh while talking about their study abroad journeys during an International Education Week event.

 Interested in studying abroad in India?
 Ever wanted to make your own mandala?
 Come join GEP and Study Abroad to learn more about the annual India study abroad opportunity in Fall 2026 while painting your own mandala!

-A photo of students sitting at a table outdoors and painting mini pumpkins
+Students sitting at a table outdoors and painting mini pumpkins.

 Global Social: Pysanky- Ukrainian Egg Dyeing